tiliv/django-field-permissions/README.md

         return self.user == user or user.is_staff
 ```

-Note that works specifically because these fields are represented in ``Meta.permissions``.
+Note that this works specifically because these fields are represented in ``Meta.permissions``.
 If you don't want to use the auth permission system at all, you can do so by offering the model a different system for nominating fields for the underlying ``has_field_perm()`` method to automatically discover:

 ```python
 class Post(FieldPermissionModelMixin, models.Model):